surajsharma14/JS-interviewquestions/README.md

 In the context of event handlers, the 'this' keyword refers to the element that triggered the event.
 It allows for dynamic handling of events on multiple elements using a single event handler function.

+## 51. When selecting a data storage option for web service integration, factors beyond the type of database or storage system also play a crucial role.
+Considerations include data security, compliance with industry regulations, ease of integration with existing systems, cost-effectiveness, and the ability to handle future scalability requirements.
+Additionally, evaluating community support, documentation, and the availability of AI-powered features can further enhance the overall suitability of the chosen storage solution.

+1. From the very beginning, the 'var' keyword was used in JavaScript programming whereas the keyword 'let' was just added in 2015.

+2. The keyword 'Var' has a function scope.
+Anywhere in the function, the variable specified using var is accessible but in ‘let’ the scope of a variable declared with the 'let' keyword is limited to the block in which it is declared.
+Let's start with a Block Scope.

+3. In ECMAScript 2015, let and const are hoisted but not initialized.
+Referencing the variable in the block before the variable declaration results in a ReferenceError because the variable is in a "temporal dead zone" from the start of the block until the declaration is processed.

 ---